 - Only use OFFICIAL borders – crossing over into Burma, Cambodia, Laos, or Malaysia unofficially is not only illegal, it’s also extremely dangerous – there are still unexploded ordinances here from old conflicts.

-- And whatever you do, don’t ride the elephants – a) it could be dangerous (people have died) and b) those ellies are most likely abused.
+- Don’t ride the elephants – a) it could be dangerous (people have died) and b) those ellies are most likely abused.

 If you follow our safety tips, you’ll get to properly enjoy the wonder that is Thailand.
 At the end of the day, it’s all about being smart as you go about your travels.